 If you don’t have a spiralizer, no worries, you can use a regular peeler and peel the butternut squash into strips (which will resemble tagliatelle pasta)!
 You will get a little bit of an arm workout but who doesn’t want stronger biceps?

 It’s critical to season the squash well.
-I’ve had butternut squash noodles before that I didn’t care for because of how they were cooked and seasoned (or lack there of).
+I’ve had butternut squash noodles before that I didn’t care for because of how they were cooked and seasoned (or lack thereof).
 Don’t be shy with sea salt and fresh black pepper.

-how to make cream sauce using cashews
+how to make cream sauce using cauliflowers

 how to make butternut squash noodles with chicken